UH Mānoa Procedures for Establishing or Renewing International Academic Agreements (MOUs, MOAs, etc.)

-6. For Non-Funded Research Agreements (MOUs), contact the Office of the Vice Provost for Research (firstname.lastname@example.org).
+6. For Non-Funded Research Agreements (MOUs), contact the Office of the Vice Provost for Research and Scholarship (firstname.lastname@example.org).
 Like general MOUs (see item 2 above), non-funded research MOUs are aspirational agreements that specify a broad context for collaborative research opportunities and activities that do not commit specific university funds or resources.
 Implementation of specific research activities shall be negotiated separately and defined in a separate binding agreement.

 7. If the interest is in any other type of agreement, please contact OGE for consultation.

 For all general MOUs and other agreements, with the exception of Student Exchange/Visiting Student (Hoakipa) MOAs, 3+2 Agreements, and Service Contracts: